fleckert/github-dump-secrets/readme.md

 GitHub masks secrets within the GitHub workflow logs... and this is a good thing.

+!!!
+Use the following snippets with caution !!!

 ## GitHub secret logging

 To log a GitHub secret... [log-secret.yaml](./.github/workflows/log-secret.yaml)